base/web/README.md

 4. Add your project's logo:

    - Place a 192x192 pixel PNG/WebP file in `apps/web/public/images/partners/`
-   - Name should match what you specified in imageUrl
+   - The file name should match the imageUrl value.
    - Use an App/Play Store style icon (not a full wordmark)

 5. Check if your project has been listed by running it locally: